 - Check the URL.
 When shopping online, always look for a padlock icon in the search bar.
 That indicates the website is secure.
 Be sure the site URL begins with https://, rather than just http://.
 The “s” stands for “secure” and indicates that data transmitted is encrypted.

 - Use secure connections.
 When you connect with a public Wi-Fi network, your transactions can be easily intercepted by hackers.
 Don’t shop online while using public Wi-Fi.
 Use a virtual private network (VPN) or your phone’s mobile hotspot instead.

 - Safeguard your devices.
 Use strong passwords and biometric features (fingerprint or face recognition authentication) to secure your computer and mobile devices.
 Install anti-virus software to protect your computer and mobile phone.
 Set your preferences to automatically update software.

 - Click with caution.
-Avoid phishing scams by not opening emails or clicking on links from sources you don’t know.
-Be careful—even with emails that appear to be sent from retailers you know, especially if something seems off.
+Avoid phishing scams by not opening emails, responding to text messages or clicking on links from sources you don't know.
+Be careful—even with emails and text messages that appear to be sent from retailers you know, especially if something seems off.
 Go directly to the retailer’s website instead of following a link.